Cintusamos

 Activities: This time heralds an opening of Bitus, that is, the terrestrial plane to Nantosueltâ and Sucellos.
 As they do so, the way between the worlds is open at this time and we must be on the watch for those who may not have been intended to follow the two beloved Dêuoi.
 For this, bonfires are a great idea.

 We have also spoken of Sucellos crafting the gift of wine.
 Thus, wine and as dairy is in surplus, wine and cheese are great fare to enjoy at this time.
 A more contemporary treat for this time of year would be ice cream.
-Grape juice or grapes themselves compliment cheese just fine if one is not of drinking age or simply wishes to abstain from alcohol.
+Grape juice or grapes themselves complement cheese just fine if one is not of drinking age or simply wishes to abstain from alcohol.
 Those who do not partake in dairy might enjoy something else that reminds them of the season.
 As for ice cream, there are many kinds today made from plant based sources.

 Finally, for those with the means, it is a lovely time to take up a garden or grow a houseplant.
 Get out and enjoy the season.
 Failing gardening, a hike in woods, or a even a long walk in a park or just outdoors is also a good idea.
 Put a flower in your hair and enjoy the wonders of the land!

-Uediâ Cintusamû
+Adgarion Cintusamû

 Comberomos Cintusamû

-Uediomos Nantosueltan etic Sucellon
+Adgariomos/Adgariūmī Nantosueltan etic Sucellon

 Tobertaunâ biuoti do magin, Matîr marâ